Sizdah Be-dar: Lie of the Thirteen

 Lie of the Thirteenth (دروغ سیزده – dorūgh-e sīzdah), which is similar to April Fools' Day, is observed on the first or second day of April in Iran, on the day of Sizdah Bedar.
-Pranks have reportedly been played on this holiday since 536 BC in the Achaemenid Empire.
+Pranks have reportedly been played on this holiday since 536 BCE in the Achaemenid Empire.

 Food of Sizdah Bedar

 Sekanjabin and lettuce

 Sekanjabin is a very old Iranian drink.
 The Persians make it with vinegar, honey, and sometimes mint.
 It is very popular in summer, but it is also an inseparable part of Sizdah Bedar.
 Iranians eat lettuce with Sekanjabin.
 This act is symbolically a promise to stay healthy during the New Year.

 Ash-e Doogh

 Ash-e doogh, (Persian: آش دوغ), also known as "yogurt soup", originates from the Azeri region of northwest Iran and is one of the traditional soups of Ardabil.
 It is a common dish found in many regions and cultures within West Asia, including Iran, Azerbaijan, and Turkey.